 If students do not complete their Applied Learning Experience within the semester of the planned graduation date, they do not need to reapply.
 The graduation date will be then scheduled for the next semester.
-Students can contact Michelle Auciello (email: mauciello@wcupa.edu) in The Graduate School for additional information about graduation policies.
+Students can contact the Graduate School at <a href="mailto:graduation-gradua